Loic017/MLH-Hacks-For-Hackers-Hackathon/README.md

 # Programmer Card

 ## What is Programmer Card?
+*Created For MLH Hacks for Hackers Hackathon*
-A marketplace for programmers to find other programmers featuring an interactive business card "programmer card" system.
+A marketplace for programmers to find other programmers featuring an interactive business cards "programmer card" system.
 Create a post or search the marketplace for your next co-founder, team project, hackathon, mentor and more.

 - Sign in with GitHub
 - Create a Programmer Card